MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/edr-in-block-mode.md

 ## What is EDR in block mode?

-When [endpoint detection and response](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/overview-endpoint-detection-response) (EDR) in block mode is enabled, Microsoft Defender ATP leverages behavioral blocking and containment capabilities by blocking malicious artifacts or behaviors that are observed through post-breach protection.
-EDR in block mode works behind the scenes to remediate malicious artifacts that are detected post-breach.
+When [endpoint detection and response](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/overview-endpoint-detection-response) (EDR) in block mode is turned on, Microsoft Defender ATP blocks malicious artifacts or behaviors that are observed through post-breach protection.
+EDR in block mode works behind the scenes to remediate malicious artifacts that are detected, post breach.

 EDR in block mode is also integrated with [threat & vulnerability management](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/next-gen-threat-and-vuln-mgt).
 Your organization's security team will get a [security recommendation](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/tvm-security-recommendation) to turn EDR in block mode on if it isn't already enabled.